Feb 3, 2016

 There are many factors that affect sales target achievement.
 Unfortunately, many of those are beyond your circle of control such as competitor pricing, state of economy etc. The good news is that predictable sales can be accomplished in any environment by adopting a disciplined approach to sales management.

-Most sales organizations do a pretty good job of managing the well-known levers of sales management such as – hiring the right talent, actively managing the pipeline and CRM reports, optimizing OTEs and incentive structures.
+Most sales organizations do a pretty good job of managing the well-known levers of sales management such as hiring the right talent, actively managing the pipeline and CRM reports, and optimizing OTEs and incentive structures.
 However, the number of organizations that leverage sales enablement the right way is shockingly low.
-Mindtickle’s survey of more than 40 tech-startups with > $10M in venture funding – revealed that less than 25% of those organizations were even thinking about a systematic approach to sales enablement.
+Mindtickle’s survey of more than 40 tech startups with more than $10M in venture funding revealed that less than 25% of those organizations were even thinking about a systematic approach to sales enablement.

 Most of those sales leaders claimed that they were too small and tight-knit to formalize the enablement function and that they were (somehow) managing to achieve quarterly targets.
 But the fact that they may have been overlooking is that it is just a matter of time before the ad-hoc approach will start limiting the growth of these companies.
 What are the tell-tale signs that you could be in the same boat?